 An energy efficient and streamlined community benefits everyone, from residents to local business life and the environment.
 The energy efficiency of existing communities can also often be improved with the help of planning and traffic management, even if it may prove more challenging than the planning of new communities.

-The benefits of an integrated and energy efficient community:
+The benefits of a streamlined and energy efficient community:

-- residential areas and urban centres are lively;
+- the residential areas and city centre are lively;

-- the opportunities for walking and cycling are good;
+- the possibilities for walking and cycling are good;

-- public transport is comprehensive and runs well; and
+- public transport is extensive and functional; and

-- a well-planned community encourages people to got to work by other means than their own car.
+- a well-planned community encourages people to commute by modes other than their own car.